-Virtualitics wraps up exciting data science hackathon with Caltech students leveraging the power of Virtualitics Immersive Platform (VIP) to solve unique business cases and challenges.
+Virtualitics wraps up exciting data science hackathon with Caltech students leveraging the power of Virtualitics AI Platform to solve unique business cases and challenges.

-We are proud to have just wrapped up our Data Science Hackathon for Caltech students in which they leveraged the power of Virtualitics Immersive Platform (VIP) to solve unique business cases in the Bioinformatics and Predictive Maintenance & IoT spaces.
+We are proud to have just wrapped up our Data Science Hackathon for Caltech students in which they leveraged the power of Virtualitics AI Platform to solve unique business cases in the Bioinformatics and Predictive Maintenance & IoT spaces.

 Each team consisted of 2-5 students where they competed for $9000 in prizes and internship/full-time opportunities with the Virtualitics AI and Engineering teams.
 Within 24 hours of gaining access to VIP students were able to immediately leverage the speed and ease of use of VIP's augmented analytical tools to garner key insights.